MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

 ---
 lab:
-    title: '09 - Add guest users to the directory' learning path: '01'
+    title: '07 - Add Hybrid Identity with Azure AD Connect' learning path: '01'
     module: 'Module 01 - Implement an identity management solution'
 ---

-# Lab 09: Add guest users to the directory
+# Lab 07: Add Hybrid Identity with Azure AD Connect

 ## Lab scenario

-Your company works with many vendors and, on occasion, you need to add some vendor accounts to your directory as a guest.
+Your company works has Active Directory Domain Services on-premises.
+They would like to continue to use on-premises Active Directory as their identity and access management solution, but also require the ability for users to access cloud applications with the same username and password.

 #### Estimated time: 5 minutes

-### Exercise 1 - Add guest users to the directory
+### **TODO** Exercise 1 - Add guest users to the directory

 #### Task - Add the guest user